MyraWang0406/MyraWang0406/README.md

-### Hi, I'm Zhimin (Myra) Wang 👋
+# Hi, I'm Zhimin (Myra) Wang 👋

-I build research prototypes at the intersection of **human-AI collaboration**, **requirements engineering**, and **organizational decision-making**.
+I build research prototypes at the intersection of human-AI collaboration, requirements engineering, and organizational decision-making.

-My work explores a concrete problem: *AI systems can generate requirements, summarize interviews, and propose decisions — but they leave no inspectable evidence trail.
-When the reasoning disappears, so does accountability.*
+My work focuses on a recurring problem in AI-supported workflows: modern AI systems can generate requirements, synthesize interviews, and recommend decisions at scale, yet the reasoning process behind those outputs is often difficult to inspect, revisit, or challenge.

+I’m interested in how AI systems can support evidence-grounded and traceable decision-making while preserving meaningful human oversight.

+Rather than treating this as a purely conceptual problem, I explore it through working prototypes that expose concrete failure modes in organizational and research workflows.

 ---

-**Research question:**
-> How can AI agents support traceable, evidence-grounded decisions in user research and organizational workflows — while keeping humans as the final authority?
+## Research Areas

+### 🔍 Traceable Requirements & Decision Memory

+This line of work explores how AI systems can preserve reasoning context, decision provenance, and conflicting evidence during requirements analysis and user research workflows.

+Projects:

+- `UserResearchAgent-CF`
+  Decision-memory prototype for recall, contradiction tracking, and evidence-grounded review

+- `CrowdRE 2026 Paper`
+  Workshop paper exploring how crowd feedback can be transformed into traceable requirement signals

 ---

-**Four clusters of work:**

-🔍 **Traceable Requirements & Decision Memory**
-AI that enforces "no citation, no decision" in organizational workflows

-→ [`UserResearchAgent-CF`](https://github.com/MyraWang0406/UserResearchAgent-CF) — decision memory prototype: recall, falsification tracking, conflict detection
-→ [`CrowdRE 2026 Paper`](https://github.com/MyraWang0406/CrowdRE2026-Beyond-App-Reviews-Archive) — workshop paper under review: crowd feedback → traceable requirement signals

-📊 **Crowd Feedback → Requirement Signals**
+### 📊 Crowd Feedback & Requirement Signals
-Platform-aware pipeline from heterogeneous user feedback to inspectable requirement candidates

-→ [`UsedCarInsightForManus`](https://github.com/MyraWang0406/UsedCarInsightForManus) — vehicle crowd feedback pipeline (CrowdRE 2026 data artifact)
+User feedback across platforms is fragmented, noisy, and highly contextual.
+These projects investigate how heterogeneous crowd feedback can be transformed into inspectable requirement intelligence.

+Projects:

+- `UsedCarInsightForManus`
+  Crowd feedback pipeline for vehicle-related requirement analysis and discussion mining

+- `Auto-sentiment-copilot-V1`
-→ [`Auto-sentiment-copilot-V1`](https://github.com/MyraWang0406/Auto-sentiment-copilot-V1) — multi-platform feedback intelligence: phones, EVs, robots, smart home
+  Multi-platform feedback analysis system for consumer technology domains including phones, EVs, robotics, and smart home products

-🤖 **Reflective & Multi-Agent Decision Support**
-Multi-role agents that expand the decision space without replacing human judgment

-→ [`MatrixMirix.WhatIf`](https://github.com/MyraWang0406/MatrixMirix.WhatIf) — multi-agent deliberation: surfacing assumptions before a decision is made
-→ [`Memory-Genesis`](https://github.com/MyraWang0406/Memory-Genesis) — longitudinal decision memory: reconstructing context for reflective review

-🏭 **AI Diagnosis in Automated System Workflows**
-Whitebox logging and AI diagnostic agents for automated decision systems

-→ [`ADX-Mirix-1.15-cursor`](https://github.com/MyraWang0406/ADX-Mirix-1.15-cursor) — programmatic ad exchange simulator with AI anomaly detection and traceable decision logs

 ---

+### 🤖 Reflective & Multi-Agent Decision Support

+This research direction explores how multiple AI agents with distinct roles can support reflective deliberation, assumption surfacing, and contextual reconstruction before humans make final decisions.

+Projects:

+- `MatrixMirix.WhatIf`
+  Multi-agent deliberation prototype for assumption exploration and decision comparison

+- `Memory-Genesis`
+  Longitudinal decision-memory system for reflective review and context reconstruction

+- `Cognitive-Learning-Lab`
+  Simulation-oriented learning environment focused on exploratory causal reasoning

+- `temporal-garden`
+  Temporal reflection prototype examining how people revisit and reinterpret past decisions over time

+Additional prototype:

+- `ADX-Mirix-1.15-cursor`
+  White-box ADX simulation environment with AI-assisted diagnostics and traceable decision logging

+---

+## Background

+I have 5+ years of industry experience across growth platforms, user research, and behavioral analytics.
+Working within real organizational constraints shaped my interest in how traceability, accountability, and decision memory operate in practice rather than only in theory.

+I am also exploring how multi-agent social simulation and computational social science might extend these ideas toward collective and organizational decision-making at larger scales.

+---

+## Current Focus

-📄 CrowdRE 2026 workshop paper submitted — under review
+- 📄 CrowdRE 2026 workshop paper under review
-🏫 Shanghai Jiao Tong University
+- 🏫 Shanghai Jiao Tong University
-📬 myra0406@sjtu.edu.cn / myrawzm0406@163.com
-🔍 Interested in PhD / RA in HCI · CSCW · Human-AI Collaboration (2026–2027)
+- 🔍 Interested in PhD / RA opportunities in HCI, CSCW, Human-AI Collaboration, and Requirements Engineering (2026–2027)

+📬 myra0406@sjtu.edu.cn